-Recommended Preparation: MUSIC 100 or 101 or Familiarity with notes in the Treble and Bass clefs.
+MUSIC 100 or MUSIC 101 or Familiarity with notes in the Treble and Bass clefs.
 Basic understanding of musical time signatures.
-Basic ability to play an instrument sing or rap.

-Not open for credit to students who have completed MUSIC 148.
+Basic ability to play an instrument, sing, or rap.
+Acceptable for Credit: CSU Not open for credit to students who have completed MUSIC 148.

-Introduction to the process and elements of songwriting: Analysis of chord structure form rhythm melody harmony and lyrics; original compositions and performances.
-1005.00
+Introduction to the process and elements of songwriting: Analysis of chord structure, form, rhythm, melody, harmony, and lyrics; original compositions and performances.
+1005.00 (C-ID: MUS 150X)

-(C-ID: CMUS 150X)